jez/blog/source/_posts/2014-06-07-molokai-an-iterm2-color-scheme.markdown

 share: true
 ---

 I've used [tomasr][tomasr]'s vim color scheme [molokai][molokai-vim] for a long time now.
-However, recently I decided that the default iTerm2 colors were a little lack luster, so I ported over the main colors into an iTerm2 theme.
+Recently I decided that the default iTerm2 colors were a little lack luster, so I ported over the main colors from this theme into an iTerm2 theme.

 <!-- more -->